dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ## Event Tracing for Windows

 Microsoft has developed a system-wide tracing facility named Event Tracing for Windows (ETW).
 It was originally intended for helping device driver developers, but later found its use in analyzing general-purpose applications as well.
 ETW is available on all supported Windows platforms (x86, x64 and ARM) with the corresponding platform-dependent installation packages.
-ETW records structured events in user and kernel code with full call stack trace support which allows to observe SW dynamics in a running system and solve many challenging performance issues.
+ETW records structured events in user and kernel code with full call stack trace support, which enables you to observe SW dynamics in a running system and solve many challenging performance issues.

 ### How to configure it {.unlisted .unnumbered}

 Recording ETW data is possible without any extra download since Windows 10 with `Wpr.exe`.
 But to enable system wide profiling you must be administrator and have the `SeSystemProfilePrivilege` enabled.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports a set of built-in recording profiles which are OK for common performance issues.
 You can tailor your recording needs by authoring a custom performance recorder profile xml file with the `.wprp` extension.

 If you want to not only record but also view the recorded ETW data you need to install the Windows Performance Toolkit (WPT).
-You can download the Windows Performance Toolkit from the Windows SDK[^1] or ADK[^2] download page.
+You can download it from the Windows SDK[^1] or ADK[^2] download page.
 Windows SDK is huge, you don't necessarily need all its parts.
 In our case we just enabled the checkbox of the Windows Performance Toolkit.
 You are allowed to redistribute WPT as a part of your own application.

 ### What you can do with it: {.unlisted .unnumbered}

 - Look at CPU hotspots with a configurable CPU sampling rate from 125 microseconds up to 10 seconds.
-Default is 1 millisecond which costs approximately 5-10% runtime overhead.
+The default is 1 millisecond which costs approximately 5-10% runtime overhead.
-- Who blocks a certain thread and for how long (e.g., late event signals, unnecessary thread sleeps, etc).
+- Determine what blocks a certain thread and for how long (e.g., late event signals, unnecessary thread sleeps, etc).
-- Examine how fast a disk serves read/write requests and who initiates that work.
+- Examine how fast a disk serves read/write requests and discover what initiates that work.
-- Check file access performance and patterns (includes cached read/writes which lead to no disk IO).
+- Check file access performance and patterns (includes cached read/writes that lead to no disk IO).
-- Trace the TCP/IP stack how packets flow between network interfaces and computers.
+- Trace the TCP/IP stack to see how packets flow between network interfaces and computers.

 All the items listed above are recorded system wide for all processes with configurable call stack traces (kernel and user mode call stacks are combined).
 It's also possible to add your own ETW provider to correlate the system wide traces with your application behavior.
 You can extend the amount of data collected by instrumenting your code.
-For example, you can add inject enter/leave ETW tracing hooks in functions in your source code to measure how often a certain method was executed.
+For example, you can inject enter/leave ETW tracing hooks in functions into your source code to measure how often a certain function was executed.

 ### What you cannot do with it: {.unlisted .unnumbered}

-- Examine CPU microarchitectural bottlenecks.
+ETW traces are not usefull for examining CPU microarchitectural bottlenecks.
 For that, use vendor-specific tools like Intel VTune, AMD uProf, Apple Instruments, etc.

 ETW traces capture dynamics of all processes at the system level which is great, but it may generate a lot of data.
 For example, capturing thread context switching data to observe various waits and delays can easily generate 1-2 GB per minute.
 That's why it is not practical to record high volume events for hours without overriding previously stored traces.